Pussycat Lodge Trust

-All cats are wormed, vaccinated, treated for fleas and neutered if old enough.
-Insurance is available, for most cats, for a free trial period of four weeks, after which time it is the responsibility of the owner to renew the policy.
-PCLT are awarded a small commission on each policy which helps us to continue helping the cats and kittens in our care.
+Charity insurance is available for most cats for a free trial period of four weeks, after which time it is the responsibility of the owner to renew the policy.
+PCLT are awarded a small commission on each continued policy which helps the cats and kittens in our care.